 Special meetings of the Members may be called by the Board or by any two (2) Officers of this Corporation.
 In any case, such meetings may be convened by the Members entitled to cast ten percent (10%) of the total number of votes entitled to be cast at such meeting, who may, in writing, demand the call of a special meeting specifying the date and month thereof, which shall not be less than two (2) nor more than three (3) months from the date of such written demand.
 The Secretary of the Corporation upon receiving the written demand shall promptly give notice of such meeting, or if he or she fails to do so within five (5) business days thereafter, any Member signing such demand may give such notice.

-Section 10.9: Special Meeting for Election of Directors
+Section 10.9: Special Election of Directors

 Section 10.10: Notice of Meeting of Members